megalithic/dotfiles/README.md

 ### Things

-A few of the tools I roll with:
+A few of the _must-have_ tools I roll with:

 - [homebrew](https://brew.sh/)
 - [hammerspoon](http://www.hammerspoon.org/)